 FAQs

-When will the first group of rhinos arrive in Australia?
+When will the first group of rhinos arrive in Australia and New Zealand?

-The rhinos will go through quarantine for a period determined by the Australian Government.
-After the completion of quarantine the rhinos will be relocated to the most appropriate areas to maximise breeding opportunities.
-A dedicated 500 hectare open plain area has been created in Monarto in South Australia and this will house many of the rhinos.
+The rhinos will go through quarantine for a period of time.
+After the completion of quarantine, the rhinos will be relocated to the most appropriate areas to maximise breeding opportunities.
+A dedicated 500-hectare open plain area has been created in Monarto in South Australia and this will house many of the rhinos.
 A video of this dedicated area can be viewed here

-Where will the first rhinos live in Australia?
+Where will the first rhinos live in Australia and New Zealand?

-The rhinos will go through quarantine at Taronga Western Plain Zoo in Dubbo for a period determined by the Australian Government.
-After the completion of quarantine the rhinos will be relocated to the most appropriate areas to maximise breeding opportunities.
+The rhinos will go through quarantine.
+After the completion of quarantine, the rhinos will be relocated to the most appropriate areas to maximise breeding opportunities.
 The current plan is that the rhinos will be located at Taronga Western Plains Zoo and Monarto Zoo in South Australia.
-Both these locations provide open range facilities.
+These locations provide open-range facilities.

 How are rhinos transported?

-The rhinos will be transported to Australia by air.
+The rhinos will be transported to New Zealand and Australia by air.
 There will be a team of vets on the plane.
-During their quarantine period in South Africa, the rhinos will be acclimatised to custom built crates for transportation purposes.
-Once the quarantine period is complete, the rhinos will be loaded into the crates, transported to Johannesburg airport and then flown directly to Australia.
-Rhinos will be transported to a quarantine location for a period of time.
-Rhinos are slightly sedated during transportation to reduce stress.
+During their quarantine period in South Africa, the rhinos will be acclimatised to custom-built crates for transportation purposes.
+Once the quarantine period is complete, the rhinos will be loaded into the crates, transported to Johannesburg airport, and then flown directly to New Zealand for their first stage of quarantining before being transported to their final destination locations.
 Vets will constantly monitor the rhinos during every aspect of transport and will also travel with the rhinos.

 What does it cost to transport a rhino?